demos-europe/demosplan-core/readme.md

 # demosplan

 This repository contains the demosplan core from [DEMOS](https://demos-deutschland.de). demosplan is a web-application to support participatory land use planning.
-Text-and map-based information can be displayed and participants can submit comments and annotations.
+Text- and map-based information can be displayed and participants can submit comments and annotations.
 The system allows administrators to search, filter and analyze the received contributions.
 Demosplan has a built in role and permission system and provides APIs to connect with add ons.